Please note: If you have questions or see mistakes in this study guide, contact the professor as soon as possible.

 Short Answer Section: (5 questions, 5 points each, 2/3 of test grade)

-Sample Short Answer Question: Discuss briefly the significance of
+Sample Short Answer Question: Discuss briefly the significance of the broken unicorn.

 One-point answer (too brief; doesnít discuss significance; not a complete sentence; author not identified):